 In Thailand, people have such a craze for collecting amulets that there are no less than half-dozen magazines devoted solely to amulets.

 Thai Buddha amulets can be made into different shapes, such as round, square and triangular.
 They can be purchased at temples, especially those that have particularly well-known monks or Buddha images.
 Amulets purchased inside temples will generally be new.

 The big market is for older images which can be found at market around the country.
-In Chiang Mai, the Second Hand Market (Saturday and Sunday), located on Bumrungrad street, has become famous among amulet lovers.
+In Chiang Mai, the Second Hand Market (Saturday and Sunday), located on Bumrungrad street and Phip Panate market has become famous among amulet lovers.
 It presents about fifty stands of amulet.